 *This offer is subject to change.
 See the complete rules of the MileagePlus program.
 Offer applies only to pets shipped as cargo through the PetSafe program, not pets that fly in the cabin with their owners.

 Other airlines also have pet programs (or at least allow pets on board), but are generally not as generous at JetBlue’s, Korean Air’s or United’s respective programs.

 - Alaska Airlines: Fur-st Class™ care & PetStreak™ Animal Express

 - Allegiant Air: Traveling with pets

 - American Airlines: Traveling with pets (Update: service currently suspected due to COVID)

-- Delta Air Lines: Traveling with pets
+- Delta Air Lines: Pet travel

 - Hawaiian Airlines: Traveling with animals

 - Spirit Airlines: “Does Spirit Airlines Allow Pets On Board?”

 So there you go – if you want to bring your small pet with you as carry-on, you’ll get reward points by using JetBlue, possibly get them from United (if and when they start the program again), and can get some discounts or even a free flight with Korean Air.
 The other major U.S.-based airlines don’t have any sort of reward programs for bringing your pets, but at least they let you bring them (well, except American, right now) :-).